Excel Dashboards — A How-to for Compensation Professionals

 This seminar is designed for compensation/HR professionals such as compensation analysts, managers, directors or anyone who works with large amounts of data and wants to create Excel Dashboards.
 This course is for those with intermediate Excel skills.
 Microsoft Excel 2007 is used in the demonstrations.
 Please note that Excel functionality varies by software version.
 Some formulas used in this course are: IF Formulas, Data Validation and Protection Functions, ARRAY Formulas, LOOKUP and Reference Formulas.

 Dianne is also a faculty member at WorldatWork and a reviewer for the WorldatWork Journal.
-Well respected and known as an expert in the compensation field and Excel, Dianne’s skills and expertise are in high demand.
-In fact, her Excel Dashboards session at the WorldatWork Total Rewards 2012 Conference and Exhibition was “sold out” with a waiting list.
-Diane has partnered with WorldatWork to develop several new educational products to assist compensation professionals with their day-to-day tasks in Excel, including “Pay Structures – Develop a Framework from Start to Finish”, “Excel Skills for Compensation Professionals”, “Excel Tips for Compensation Professionals” and “Excel Dashboards: A How-to for Compensation Professionals”.
-These Excel courses include sleek visual and audio demonstrations of tasks compensation professionals need to perform in their job function.
+Well respected and known as an expert in the compensation field and Excel, Dianne's skills and expertise are in high demand.
+In fact, her sessions at the WorldatWork Total Rewards Conference and Exhibition typically fill to capacity.
+Diane has partnered with WorldatWork to develop several educational products to assist compensation professionals with their day-to-day tasks in Excel, including "Pay Structures - Develop a Framework from Start to Finish," "Excel Skills for Compensation Professionals," "Advanced Excel Skills for Compensation Professionals," "Excel Tips for Compensation Professionals," "Tackling Compensation's What If Questions Using Excel" and "Excel Dashboards: A How-to for Compensation Professionals."

 "After WorldatWork's Excel Dashboards class, I used what I learned to produce a dashboard for one of our product divisions that eliminated the need for us to use a consultant and saved us $100K.
 I was given an excellence award AND saved the company a ton of money!
 It was such a success that I've been asked to create dashboards for the other divisions."